DenSinH/whisperx-diarization/README.md

   of whether you selected speaker recognition or not.
 - `<audio file>.txt` containing the full transcript, either with or without speaker recognition, depending on your selection.

+## Debugging

+Some problems I encountered setting up.

+### 'cublas64_12.dll' not found

+If for some reason this DLL (`cublas64_12.dll`) is not found, I added its folder to the `PATH`.
+The folder should be something like
+`C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v12.5\bin`

+### Only !!!!! output

+So apparently the ! token is 0, meaning something is going wrong in the transcription.
+In this case, you should try lowering the `--batch-size` parameter in `interface.py`, or in your command line call to `diarize.py`.